-Planning to reunite with family and friends over the holiday season?
-We unwrap the secrets to making holiday reunions fun for the whole family.
+Planning to reunite with family and friends over the long weekend?
+We unwrap the secrets to making Thanksgiving reunions fun for the whole family.

 Holidays like Thanksgiving, Hanukkah, and Christmas are even better when families gather together.
 While reuniting with loved ones is one of the nicest parts of the season, it can also be stressful for children.
 For one thing, they’re expected to be on their very best behavior.
 For another, all those new faces can be overwhelming, if not downright frightening to a young child.